View All

 Also Read: Data Cleaning Techniques: Learn Simple & Effective Ways To Clean Data

-8. What are the key components of Microsoft’s self-service BI platform?
+8. What are the 8 components of Power BI?

 Together, these tools enable users to gather data, transform it into useful information, and share insights in a collaborative, user-friendly environment.